amiel/bitmasker/README.md

   end
 ```

-this will define the following methods:
+This will define the following methods:

 * `User#notifications` -- returns a BitmaskAttributes object representing all values
 * `User#send_weekly_newsletter?` -- predicate
 * `User#send_weekly_newsletter` -- works just like the predicate, makes it easy to use actionview form helpers